 Information on contraception and contraceptives may be more difficult to obtain outside the U.S. or not available in your host country.
 You should inquire before you leave.
-If you plan to be sexually active, bring an adequate supply of condoms and contraceptives with you abroad.
 If there is any chance you may be sexually active while in Japan we recommend you bring your own supply of comdoms and contraceptives.
-Condoms are the most common form of contraception in Japan though the contraceptive pill can also now be prescribed.
+Condoms are the most common form of contraception in Japan, though the contraceptive pill can also now be prescribed.

 Remember, if you are bringing in more than a one-month supply of prescription medication you will need to obtain a "Yakkan Shoumei" certificate.
 Please carefully review the US Embassy in Tokyo's website for more information.